secretbosscode/nzbidx/README.md

 The script inserts segment metadata for each release and drops entries that no longer resolve via NNTP.

+To repair any future releases that lose their segment metadata, schedule the auto mode which scans for entries with `has_parts=true` but no `release_part`
+rows:

+    docker compose exec nzbidx python scripts/backfill_release_parts.py --auto

+The helper reuses the backfill logic to repopulate missing segments or mark unrecoverable releases as unavailable.

 An authenticated admin endpoint can also trigger the job asynchronously:

     curl -X POST -H 'X-Api-Key: dev' http://localhost:8080/api/admin/backfill